Steven-Grevera/ENC4265/manual.md

 Shadow Corridor 2 can be purchased on Console exclusively on the Nintendo Switch only at this time.
 If you are interested in finding this title, search it up within the Switch Shop on the console itself.

 Alternatively, you can use the following link if you are reading this guide online to be taken right there: https://www.nintendo.com/us/store/products/shadow-corridor-2-switch/

 # Main Menu:
 ![image](https://github.com/user-attachments/assets/0f7872a5-cae0-46d1-9a19-d82d603b67d0)
 *Figure 5: Image of the main menu from the game.
 Image Taken By: Steven Grevera*

-When you boot up the game software, these 4 options will present themselves to you accordingly.
+When you boot up the game software, these four options will present themselves to you accordingly.
 Hitting quit game will close the game software and take you out of everything.

 # Start A New Game
 ![image](https://github.com/user-attachments/assets/a22d0ba1-1bab-4e83-92f6-53f9c56aa102)
-*Figure 6: Image showing the players option when hitting start a new game with their save slots.
+*Figure 6: Image showing the player's option when hitting start a new game with their save slots.
 Image Taken By: Steven Grevera*

-Selecting Start A New Game will allow you to pick a save slot to use out of your three options, or will wipe out an existing file if you so desire to do so.
+Selecting Start A New Game will allow you to pick a save slot to use out of your three options, or it will wipe out an existing file if you desire to do so.

 ## Continue